 For a quick overview of supervision and other useful features for your business, take a look at the following video:

-To supervise iPhone, iPad or iPod touch, the device must be connected via USB, and run at least iOS 10.
+To supervise iPhone, iPad or iPod touch with iMazing, the device must be connected via USB, and run at least iOS 10.

 iMazing will display an informative screen about supervision.
 Click Next and you'll be taken to the supervision options screen: